tock/tock/doc/reference/trd-appid.md

 application identifier; if two userspace binaries have the same AppID, the kernel will only permit one of them to run at any time.

-Most of the complications in AppIDs stehttps://github.com/tock/tock/pull/3277m from the fact that they are a general mechanism used for many different use cases.
+Most of the complications in AppIDs stem from the fact that they are a general mechanism used for many different use cases.
 Therefore, the exact structure and semantics of application credentials can vary widely.
 Tock's TBF footer formats, kernel interfaces and mechanisms